 Biologist interested in the health and behaviour of social and solitary bees.
-Investigates animal behaviour and the multifaceted impacts of anthropic and environmental drivers using bees as model organisms, also bioindicators of environmental health.
+Investigates animal behaviour and the multifaceted impacts of anthropic and environmental drivers using bees as model organisms, bioindicators of environmental health.

 Inspired by nature and his rural worker origins.